-"Take the film!" answered Khrushchev.
-"They will use such a measure as a pretext "Then what do you want from us, Comrade Enver?" he said angrily.
+"Then what do you want from us, Comrade Enver?" he said angrily.
 "Our views differ from yours and we are unable to advise you!
 I do not understand you, Comrade Hoxha!
 Adenauer and Kishi are no better than Tito, but nevertheless, we are doing everything in our power for rapprochement with them.
 Do you think we are wrong?"

 "This is not the same issue," I replied.
 "When there is talk about Tito, the improvement of relations on the party road is implied, while he is an anti-Marxist.
 However, the Yugoslav leadership is not correct even in state relations.
-What stand are we to adopt, if the Yugoslavs continue to hatch up plots against us?"
+What stand are we to adopt if the Yugoslavs continue to hatch up plots against us?"